jakevdp/cython_template/README.md

   from the source directory without first building/compiling the cython sources.

-This repository has a very permissive BSD license: please use the contents to help setup your own cython-driven packages!
+This repository has a very permissive BSD license: please feel free to use the contents to help set up your own cython-driven packages!